LesliTech/Lesli/docs/getting-started/installation.md

 # Install Lesli
-Lesli is a Ruby on Rails gem designed to seamlessly integrate with your application.
-It ensures complete isolation of code, database, and assets, preventing any interference with your main Ruby on Rails application.
+Lesli is a Ruby on Rails gem built to integrate smoothly into your application.
+It keeps its code, database, and assets fully isolated, so it won’t interfere with your main app.
+This makes it easy to extend functionality without creating conflicts or adding complexity to your core codebase.

 ### Rails application